so-much-meta/lczero_tools/README.md

 ## Create network server

 It is possible to load the network (or multiple different networks) once in a network server, and access this by multiple clients.
+This does not add much overhead, and creates a significant speedup by batching GPU operations if multiple clients are simultaneously connected.

 IPC communication is via zeromq.

 ```bash